 Data types and structures

 Measurement validity & reliability

 Data description

 Data visualization

 Regression analysis

 Causation & bias

 Sampling

 Surveys & evaluations

 Forecasting

+Panel analysis

-REQUIRED COURSE MATERIALS
+COURSE MATERIALS

-There is a wealth of free material teaching statistics and statistical software.
+There is a wealth of free material teaching statistics and statistical software on the web.
 All required materials for this course are free.
 All readings and materials except software will be provided via eLC.
 Students who plan to use their own computers need to download the following software: